Collaborative Piano Institute

-Tuition for the College Orchestral Institute is $7850.
+Tuition for the Collaborative Piano Institute is $8800 for the seven-week program.
 This includes all instruction, housing, meals, and the opportunity to attend on-campus concerts and other events.
 Each participant is responsible for travel to and from Brevard.

 Please visit the Scholarship section of our FAQ page for more information.

 Teaching assistants (TA) and resident assistants (RA) have the same ensemble and performance opportunities as other students.
-TAs and RAs must pay a non-refundable enrollment fee of $800 which covers tuition, room, and board, and must be 21 or older by the start date of their program.
+TAs and RAs pay only a non-refundable enrollment fee of $950 which covers tuition, room, and board, and must be 21 or older by the start date of their program.